brezzy2004/Level-Based-Arcade-Game-Processing-Java-/README.md

 - Pause and resume functionality

 ## 👤 Author
-*Your Name* – Computer Engineering Student
+Bilal Khan – Computer Engineering Student
 Created as an academic/personal project to showcase game development and design skills.